Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Measuring hyperbolic shears and shapes

 Below, we realize the shape and shear information specified above as a weight system on a standard smoothing of a geometric train track carrying $\lambda$; this strategy allows us to specify $\sigl(X)$ by a finite collection of information.
 Once we show that the weights are well-defined and satisfy the switch conditions, we then invoke Proposition \ref{prop:ttcoords} to interpret this weight system as an (axiomatic) shear-shape cocycle (see Definition \ref{def:hypshsh}).
 This reinterpretation in turn makes it apparent that our initial choice of train track does not matter.

 Using Construction \ref{const:geometric_tt}, choose a geometric train track $\tau \subset X$ that carries $\lambda$ snugly and let $\taua$ be a standard smoothing of $\tau \cup \arc(X)$ (see Construction \ref{constr:stand_smooth}).
-Note that the components of $\tX\setminus \ttaua$ are in bijection with $\cH$, and that the assumption that $\tau$ carries $\lambda$ snugly ensures that if two hexagons correspond to adjacent components of $\tX\setminus \ttaua$ then they either share an edge of $\tilde{\arc}$ or form a simple pair.
+Note that the components of $\tX\setminus \ttaua$ are in bijection with the set of hexagons $\cH$, and that the assumption that $\tau$ carries $\lambda$ snugly ensures that if two hexagons correspond to adjacent components of $\tX\setminus \ttaua$ then they either share an edge of $\tilde{\arc}$ or form a simple pair.
+We recall that two hexagons are a simple pair if the geodesic connecting their basepoints passes only through spikes of $S \setminus \lambda$.

 \begin{construction} Fix $\taua\subset X$ as above.
 We then associate a weight system $w(X) \in \RR^{b(\taua)}$ as follows: \begin{itemize} \item To each branch corresponding to $\alpha \in \arc$, assign the weight $c_\alpha = i(\Ol(X), e_\alpha)$, where $e_\alpha$ is the edge of $\Sp$ dual to $\alpha$. \item For each branch $b \subset \taua$ that dos not correspond to an arc of $\arc$, choose a lift $\tilde b \in \ttaua$.
 Let $v,w\in \cH$ denote the vertices of $\tSp$ corresponding to the hexagons adjacent to $\tilde b$, and set $w(X)(b) = \sigl(X)(v,w)$. \end{itemize} \end{construction}